zijianhuang/webapiclientgen/Readme.md

 1. ASP.NET Web API 2.2 Client Libraries
 1. Json.NET of Newtonsoft [for Content-Type application/json](http://www.asp.net/web-api/overview/formats-and-model-binding/content-negotiation)
 1. Microsoft Build Tools 2015

+**NewtonSoft.Json or System.Text.Json**

+As of .NET 7, for serialization System.Text.Json reassembles over 95% of NewtonSoft.Json.
+There are only a few edge cases of complex POCO structures that System.Text.Json can not handle.

+WebApiClientGen supports both on server side and C# client side.
+For C# clients, you may use ["UseSystemTextJson" in the codegen settings](https://github.com/zijianhuang/webapiclientgen/wiki/Settings-Explained#usesystemtextjson).

+Nevertheless, if your application involves complex POCO structures, using NewtonSoft.Json is a safe bet as of .NET 7.

 **TypeScript client side:**
 1. TypeScript compiler